thinking-with-computers/ludus-spec/README.md

 }
 ```

 `cond` is followed by curly braces, but instead of a block of expressions, it is a block of one or more _clauses_.
 For `cond`, the clause is written `<test_expr> -> <result_expr>`.
 If `test_expr` evaluates to truthy, `result_expr` is evaluated, and its value returned.
 No other clauses are evaluated (there is no fallthrough).
 If no clause's `test_expr` evaluates to truthy, no code is evaluated--and an error is raised.
 To write a default case, you have a few options.
 Any literal truthy value will do the trick.
-Best practice here would be the reserved word `else`, or the placeholder (`_`, as above).
+But there are two syntactically-supported best practices: use the reserved word `else`, or the placeholder (`_`, as above).

 As with all expressions, you may use a block in either side of a clause (although it's ugly and not recommended to use one on the left-hand side).